steffenvan/attentive-multi-tasking/README.md

 are usually an absolute of ~2% lower.

-This work is an extension to Deepmind recent result (Espeholt et al. 2018):
+This work is an extension to [IMPALA](https://arxiv.org/abs/1804.00168]) (Espeholt et al. 2018) and [IMPALA with PopArt](https://arxiv.org/abs/1809.04474) (Hessel et al. 2018) and their recent result with improving distributed deep reinforcement learning.

 [arxiv]: https://arxiv.org/abs/1802.01561
 [deepmind_lab]: https://github.com/deepmind/lab